Pricing

 Promo codes help increase your promotion reach and strengthen your partner relationship.
 To do so, you can create a meaningful code for the sponsors, speakers, and exhibitors to promote directly to their audience.
 This way, you’ll make them feel valued.
 You can also create promo codes for the industry’s niche influencers willing to promote your event.

-Anchor your price on additional experiences your event will carry.
+Anchor your price on the additional experiences your event will carry.
 These include:

 Charm pricing is a psychological strategy that uses prices ending in .99 or .95.
 It triggers emotional reactions in people and makes them believe they’re getting a good deal.
 Here’s an example.